2021 New Student Orientation . . . Virtually!

 Acknowledgement of Requirement to Complete

-Prior to the start of the semester, all new students must complete the EDU 100 Training course available on Schoology.
+Prior to the start of the semester, all new students should complete the Canvas Training course.

 Please confirm that you understand this requirement and will comply by acknowledging this in the 2021 Orientation form submit.

 Immunization Compliance & Reminder For Students

 - NYS Public Health Law (PHL) 2165 requires that all students born after 12/31/56 must submit proof of immunity to Measles, Mumps, and Rubella (MMR).

 - Further, NYS Public Health Law (PHL) 2167 requires that all students must complete and submit the Meningococcal Meningitis Vaccination Response Form.
 This is available on the FTC website here: Meningococcal Meningitis Vaccination Response Form

 - All residential students must have the Meningococcal Meningitis vaccine to live on campus.